FujiwaraTakuya/Fujis-Endosoma/Experimental stuff/Deepwoken-inspired RP-Combat Concept.md

 - Move - Move up to 15ft, Run up to 30ft, or Sprint up to 60ft (1/2/3 seconds; Sprint disables Quick Attack, Block, Parry, Quick-Equip, Throw, and Use Item.)
 - Quick Attack - Perform a short, quick attack with varying speed amongst weapons (1 second)
 - Critical Attack - Perform a strong but obvious attack with various offensive properties based upon weapon (2 seconds/varies)
-- Uppercut - Evading an incoming attack, you weave around/under the Physical attack before attempting to launch yourself and your opponent skywards (2 seconds)
+- Uppercut - Evading an incoming attack, you weave around/under the Physical attack before attempting to launch yourself and your opponent skywards, with successful strikes that aren't Blocked or Parried giving Air-Time for 3 seconds (2 seconds)
 - Feint/Attack-Cancel - Fake an attack/cancel an attack mid-way through swinging at the cost of Posture (1 second)
 - Block - Guarding against any and all damage geared towards them in exchange for Posture damage (1~ second)
 - Parry - Attempt to deflect an attack with high risks for a large reward (2 seconds with 1 second cooldown on failed parry, can parry 7 attacks in 1 second)